slbailey/Retrovue/docs/components/playout.md

 ---

-_This document serves as the technical specification for Retrovue's MPEG-TS playout system.
+_This document serves as the technical specification for RetroVue's MPEG-TS playout system.
 For implementation details, see the source code in `src/retrovue/core/streaming.py`._